romanschejbal/gassetic/README.md

 mimetypes:
     # This section contains the formatters for the css files
     css:
-        # In 'dev' mode, use these settings
-        dev:
-            outputFolder: web/tmp/css  # The output files will be saved here
-                                       #   (Add the tmp folder to gitignore so that your
-                                       #   dev files aren't pushed to your repo)
-            webPath:      /tmp/css     # The path used for the frontend
-            # This is the list of tasks to run on the files
-            # You can add gulp
-            tasks:
-                - { name: less }
         # In 'prod' mode, use these settings
         prod:
             outputFolder: web/compiled/css  # The output folder for your saving your compiled files